 Clearwater and Clearwater Beach are on the Gulf of Mexico about 23 miles north of St. Petersburg.
 The population of Clearwater, including Clearwater Beach, is almost 120,000.

 Downtown Clearwater is separated from Clearwater Beach by the Intracoastal Waterway.
+The city's next door neighbor to the north is Dunedin.

 In 1842, the federal government began offering 160 acre homesteads to any pioneer who agreed to arm themselves and cultivate the land.